-Activated charcoal is a modified version of the regular charcoal.
+Activated charcoal is a modified version of regular charcoal.
 When pure Carbon particles are heated over and over, they convert to activated charcoal.
-This is basically the wood dust or coal like particles obtained after burning wood in high temperatures.
-It looks greyish in colour and may appear as big chunks.
+This is basically the wood dust or coal-like particles obtained after burning wood in high temperatures.
+It looks greyish in color and may appear as big chunks.
 Regular charcoal is inert and doesn’t react with substances easily.

 To make this charcoal activated,